aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 ## Phase VIII: CSS

-Take a look at the live twitter website.
+Take a look at the live Twitter website.
 See how close you can get your app to look like it.

 Pick a nice font from [Google fonts][g-fonts].
 Add it to the head of your